 U.S. citizens must obtain a residence permit to move to Portugal.
-Though it is much easier for citizens in the European Union (E.U.) to obtain permits, Portugal has taken steps in recent years to make the process more welcoming to citizens outside of the E.U.
+Though it is often much easier for citizens in the European Union (E.U.) to obtain permits, Portugal has taken steps in recent years to make the process more welcoming to citizens outside of the E.U.

-You must also purchase an international health insurance plan in the U.S. in order to apply for residence.
+You must also usually purchase an international health insurance plan in the U.S. in order to apply for residence.
 Once you arrive in Portugal, you may purchase a private insurance plan to cover health care costs instead, though this may come with disadvantages.

 You may want to retire in Panama for the low cost of living, as with certain other Latin American countries.
 This tropical location is also known for its beaches and islands, lush mountains and the modern Panama City.

 Retiring in Panama comes with its own set of disadvantages.
 Many expatriates report difficulty driving in different cities due to a lack of road signs, traffic jams, potholes and more.
 Additionally, the mosquitos in the area may spread deadly diseases.